Policies & Procedures

 DEPARTURE & AUTHORIZED PICK-UP

-Only authorized persons, 18 or older, listed on the emergency form may pick up children.
-Persons on the authorized list must be able to supply documentation of their identity.
+Only authorized adults listed on the emergency form may pick up a child.
+People on the authorized list must be able to supply documentation of their identity.
 Written notice is required regarding any temporary or permanent changes.
-If school staff have concerns about a child’s safety at pick-up time, they will contact another person on the authorized list to pick up the child.
+If school staff have concerns about a child’s safety at pick up time, they will contact another person on the authorized list to pick up the child.

 Children transported in vehicles must be buckled safely into car safety seats/seatbelts that meet state requirements.
 Another person on the authorized list will be called if the staff observes that this requirement is not met.